-50.45 Execute sales and operations deep-dive discovery workshop
+50.45.001 Execute sales and operations deep-dive discovery workshop

-The "Execute sales and operations" deep dive discovery workshop is designed to help your organization effectively execute sales and operations using Dynamics 365.
+The Execute sales and operations deep dive discovery workshop is designed to help your organization effectively execute sales and operations using Dynamics 365.
 This session will delve into your current systems, processes, and pain points, and identify any gaps in the out-of-the-box functionality.
 The workshop will focus on understanding the overall strategy for executing sales and operations, key reporting requirements, budget definitions, and other critical policies.

 Assumptions